InTEGr8or/roo-conf/plan.md

 # Plan for Converting Bash Script to Python Package (roo-conf)

-This document outlines the steps to convert a bash script that deploys configuration files into a Python package executable via `uvx roo-conf`, including new requirements for version management and command-line interface enhancements.
+This document outlines the steps to convert a bash script that deploys configuration files into a Python package executable via `uvx roo-conf`, including new requirements for version management and command-line interface enhancements, and automated publishing via GitHub Actions.

 ## Objective

 Create a Python package `roo-conf` that can be installed and executed using `uvx`.
 The package will deploy markdown files stored within it to a `.roo` directory in the current working directory, removing the `.md` extension and replacing a `{{repo-full-path}}` placeholder with the current repository path.
-Additionally, the package will support automatic version incrementing upon publishing and provide a command-line interface for listing or indicating specific deployed files.
+The package will provide a command-line interface for listing or indicating specific deployed files.
+Automated publishing to PyPI will be handled by a GitHub Actions workflow triggered by version changes.

 ## Current State